Best Mattress in Australia: Top 8 (2020 reviews)

 It is made from a combination of foam including Gel Memory foam, with a waterproof cover that helps protect the mattress.

 This mattress is well made and considered on the firmer side.
-The design help prevent sagging that may occur with some mattresses after a few years.
+The design helps prevent sagging that may occur with some mattresses after a few years.
 Also, it is suitable for couples with a no partner disturbance design.

 It has a great 15 year warranty, and has pincore holes to allow airflow to reduce heat retention.